What is ‘organic search’?

 If you search for a local product or service, you will usually see a Local Pack somewhere on the page.

 The prerequisite for a business showing up in the Local Pack is that it has a Google My Business (GMB) page.
-Google automatically creates GMB pages for almost all local business—and for a lot of non local businesses.
+Google automatically creates GMB pages for almost all local businesses — and for a lot of non-local businesses.

-The brief advice here is to beef up your GMB page with reviews, posts, pictures, videos, products, service and more.
+The brief advice here is to beef up your GMB page with reviews, posts, pictures, videos, products, services, and more.

 People also ask